craftingforchrist/Legal/rules.md

 7. Players may only press one button, and having it register as one click.
 8. Follow any directions given by a Crafting For Christ staff member.
 If you believe a staff member has directed you wrongly, please email <a href="mailto:support@craftingforchrist.net">support@craftingforchrist.net</a> or submit a ticket via our [Discord](http://www.craftingforchrist.net/discord).
 9. Do not lie to a staff member [Exodus 20:16].
 If you believe a Staff Member is abusing their power through wrongful punishments or other methods, please email <a href="mailto:support@craftingforchrist.net">support@craftingforchrist.net</a> and provide any evidence or details you possess regarding the staff member.
-10. Do not intentionally take advantage of Network exploits that give you an advantage of other players.
+10. Do not intentionally take advantage of Network exploits and glitches that give you an advantage of other players.
 We highly encourage you to submit a ticket on the issue tracker, [http://www.craftingforchrist.net/issues](http://www.craftingforchrist.net/issues), with details regarding the potential Network exploit.
 11. You are not allowed to post links or content that may lead to or contain NSFW or inappropriate websites/content.
 12. You are not allowed to advertise, post server addresses or Discord server links that are not affiliated with Crafting For Christ.
 Encouraging other users in any way to join a platform not affiliated with Crafting For Christ is prohibited.<br>
 13. Users may not knowingly degrade network resources, which includes unreasonable redstone clocking and excessive TNT explosions, among others.